 [3] Forest Carbon Partnership Facility (FCPF) Carbon Fund.
 Emission Reductions Program Document (ER-PD).
 Date of Submission: 5 January 2018

-COMMENT FOR VNFOREST/MARD: the highlighted information applies only to the 6 ERP provinces; it is only an example of what is occurring at subnational level.
-It is not feasible to include information on all different approaches used by various subnational initiatives or in different PRAPs.
-However, ERP information has been provided for consideration, should the Govt wish to specifically highlight the links between FCPF and the broader NRAP.

-COMMENT FOR VNFOREST/MARD: In relevant sections of the SIS, we include the benefits and risks of REDD+ that have been identified by the assessments in Viet Nam as well as the measures suggested to reduce risks and enhance benefits.
-A number of these measures are already reflected in the design of NRAP PaMs.
-Benefits & risks and how the safeguards will address these are a key element of a safeguards approach and an SIS.
-At this early stage, how these outcomes will be monitored is not fully clear.
-It may be possible to streamline these sections in the future, when information begins to come in from M&E.

 B1.2.3.
 Outcomes of measures for accountability/corruption control

-Parameter type: Respect

-Data type: Narrative text

-NO DATA AVAILABLE YET

-Options for future could include:

-Implementation of Anti-Corruption Law (e.g. MARD reports on anti-corruption activities; although agencies are required to produce these, no publicly available report of this nature have been identified as yet).

-Information from database on corruption.
-This request further investigation, and if proves useful, a separate parameter on anti-corruption outcomes at national level may be warranted.

-Implementation of identified measures on reducing corruption/elite capture (from NRAP/PRAP/ERPD monitoring).

-Figures on complaints received and addressed that relate to issues of accountability, corruption control, elite capture, etc.

-Comment for VNFOREST/MARD: This indicator will require systematic collection of information on the implementation of the identified provisions and measures for accountability/corruption control, at national and subnational levels.
-These information needs should be integrated into any guidance on M&E at both levels.
-If data on GRM is to be used for this safeguard element as well, it may require disaggregation, i.e. tagging/identifying cases that relate to accountability/corruption/elite capture.
+Information on the implementation of corruption control at national level

+Operation of Grievance and Redress Mechanism [link to B2.6.3]

 B1.3.
 How are REDD+ funds managed in Viet Nam?

 B1.3.1.
-National REDD+ Programme funding
+Management of REDD+ funding

-Parameter type: Address

-Data type: Narrative text

-As described under Safeguard B1.3.1, Viet Nam has created dedicated institutions with competence for promoting transparency of the forest sector activities, which include supervision and monitoring of funds.
-Forest budgets are to be scrutinised by a parliamentary and governmental process, and information about the forest agencies budget should be made publicly available.
+Viet Nam has created dedicated institutions with competence for promoting the transparency of forest sector activities, which include supervision and monitoring of funds.
+Forest sector budgets are to be scrutinised by a parliamentary and governmental process, and information about the budget of forest sector agencies should be made publicly available.
 Public scrutiny of draft socio-economic development plans, budgets and land-use planning decisions are also addressed in the Anti-Corruption Law[1].
-Where State Agencies have the authority to consider and approve projects and state budgets, explanations/justifications must be provided, and budgets must be audited[2].
+Where State Agencies have the authority to consider and approve projects and state budgets, explanations/justifications must be provided, and budgets must be audited.

-In the National REDD+ Programme (NRAP, 2017)[3], it is stated that the transparency of financial resources and organisations for the implementation of REDD+ programme must be assured to enable the participation of related stakeholders, including government bodies, socio-political organisations, non-governmental organisations and international parties as relevant.
+In the National REDD+ Programme (NRAP, 2017)[2], it is stated that the transparency of financial resources and organisations for the implementation of REDD+ must be assured to enable the participation of related stakeholders, including government bodies, socio-political organisations, non-governmental organisations and international parties as relevant.

-Viet Nam's NRAP[3] outlines the expected sources and amounts of funds to support REDD+ implementation during 2017-2020.
-The identified sources of funds include:
+Viet Nam's NRAP[3] outlined the expected sources and amounts of funds to support REDD+ implementation during 2017-2020: